Sydney, Newcastle, Hunter Valley, Scone, Tamworth, Bathurst, Roma, Mackay, Rockhampton, Gladstone, Brisbane, Mt Isa

 From 2004 to 2014 we delivered what was termed "Nationally Recognised Driver Training" under the Australian Quality Framework as an RTO, but what our clients increasingly told us is that their own internal safety policies had moved so far beyond what these courses provided, that they as organisations had stopped seeking "Nationally Recognised Training" unless it was specifically required for a Certificate e.g. (Certificate II in Drilling Operations).
 They did this because the training as designed wasn't delivering what they needed.
 After shutting up shop in 2014 and rebooting in 2021, we're rebuilding out capacity to deliver as an RTO for those who need that, but if you simply want your people trained to be safe in the identical competencies, we can deliver that training.
 In our view the National Training Framework has only led to poor outcomes and higher prices.
 Reminds me of the saying, "a camel is a horse designed by committee."

-This unit describes the performance outcomes, skills and knowledge required to select and use appropriate range, gear and techniques to drive a four wheel drive vehicle through and over difficult terrain.
-This includes the performance of maintenance and minor repairs on four wheel drive vehicles.
+This unit describes the performance outcomes, skills and knowledge required to use appropriate range, gear and techniques to drive a four wheel drive vehicle through and over a variety of terrain types.
+This includes the application of basic vehicle recovery techniques and maintenance

-This unit may also apply to leaders working for outdoor education or adventure providers; volunteer groups; not-for-profit organisations or government agencies
+This unit applies to outdoor recreation leaders working for outdoor education or adventure providers; volunteer groups; not-for-profit organisations or government agencies

-1.2.
-Access relevant sources to identify and interpret weather and environmental information.
+1.6.
+Access relevant sources to interpret weather and environmental information and determine activity plan.

 2.1.
 Perform routine pre-departure checks and take action to correct any deficiency.